 "We finally get the lead and instead of keep playing hard, we sat back for no reason," Thomas Vanek said Saturday.
 "We should have took it to them for 60 minutes, and not 59."

 Who's hot: Penguins forward Evgeni Malkin was named NHL First Star of the Week after leading Pittsburgh to a 3-0-1 record with a League-leading six assists and nine points.
 Malkin, who endured a 15-game goalless streak, is riding an eight-game point streak (four goals, 13 assists).
 Forward James Neal has eight goals and 16 points since returning 12 games ago from an upper-body injury. … Islanders captain John Tavares (11 goals, 19 assists) has not gone pointless in consecutive games this season.
 Casey Cizikas has points in six of his past eight (three goals, three assists).

 Injury report: Penguins forward Chuck Kobasew (lower body) returned to practice Monday.
 Goalie Tomas Vokoun (blood clot) told reporters Saturday he feels great and is not experiencing any health issues, but he is still taking medication and remains out indefinitely.
-Rob Scuderi (ankle surgery), Beau Bennett (wrist surgery), Tanner Glass (broken hand) and Paul Martin (undisclosed) are on injured reserve. … Defenseman Brian Strait (upper body) and goalie Evgeni Nabokov (strained groin) did individual work Monday before Islanders practice, skating for the first time since their respective injuries.
+Rob Scuderi (broken ankle), Beau Bennett (wrist/hand surgery), Tanner Glass (broken hand) and Paul Martin (fractured tibia) are on injured reserve. … Defenseman Brian Strait (upper body) and goalie Evgeni Nabokov (strained groin) did individual work Monday before Islanders practice, skating for the first time since their respective injuries.
 Defenseman Lubomir Visnovsky (concussion) will see a specialist early this week and may join the Islanders on the road if he's cleared to skate.